 Modern handball may be played on one-wall, three-wall, or four-wall courts; the one wall version is the most popular.
-The court consists of a wall, twenty feet wide and sixteen feet high and is bounded by 34-foot long and 20-foot wide sidelines.
+The court consists of a wall, twenty feet wide and sixteen feet high and is bound by 34-foot long and 20-foot wide sidelines.
 Drawn sixteen feet away and parallel to the front wall is the “short line,” which separates the front-court from the back-court, with service markers located nine feet behind the short line.
 The area between these two lines is the service zone.

-Players use a hollow, rubber or synthetic-rubber ball.
+Players use a hollow rubber or synthetic ball.
 The standard ball weighs 2.3 ounces and is 1.88 inches in diameter.
 The server puts the ball in play from the service zone by letting it bounce and then striking it into play.
-The purpose of the game is to hit the ball against the wall without letting the receiving player return the ball; when serving the ball must bounce past the short line.
+The purpose of the game is to hit the ball against the wall without letting the receiving player return the ball.
+When serving the ball must bounce past the short line.
 The receiver must return the ball against the wall before it bounces twice.
 A point is awarded to the server if this is not accomplished.
 Alternately, once a volley is in progress, the server can lose the service if he/she cannot return the ball.
 Games are played to twenty-one points, with the winner of the best of three games taking the match.
 In 1951 the U.S. Handball Association (USHA) was formed in order to standardize the rules and promote the game.